GlareDB/glaredb.github.io/docs/about/technical-preview.md

 > GlareDB is currently in the version 0.0.X ranges.
 With feedback from the
 > technical preview phase, we're working towards a stable version with core
-> feature completeness and full Postgres compatibility.
+> feature completeness and additional Postgres compatibility.

 GlareDB started with a Limited Preview started in December, 2022, and was made available to a small number of select users and friends.